Danniella Westbrook: Drug addiction

-In 2013, Westbrook revealed in an interview that she had been kidnapped and gang-raped by drug dealers during the period she was addicted.
+In June 2013, Westbrook said in an interview that she had been kidnapped and gang-raped by drug dealers during the period when she was addicted to cocaine.
+In 2016, she was sectioned by doctors after a suicide attempt.

 In 2019, Westbrook appeared on The Jeremy Kyle Show to talk about her continued drug use, and it was arranged for her to enter drug rehabilitation.
 Westbrook said on Channel 5's Jeremy Vine that Kyle's intervention had saved her life.

 Relationships and family

 During the 1990s, Westbrook began dating East 17 lead singer Brian Harvey from 1991 to 1995.
 Westbrook then dated Robert Fernandez.
 Their son was born 23 November 1996.

 In 1998, Westbrook was involved in a car accident which left her with severe facial injuries, including a dislocated eye.
 She was flung through the car windscreen but survived, and after corrective surgery had no long-term or major disfigurement.
 Fernandez was driving the car, and it has been reported that he was travelling at 85 mph.

 After splitting with Fernandez, Westbrook married van driver Ben Morgan in 1998 after knowing him for eight weeks.
 The couple moved to Australia, but the marriage ended in divorce nine months later.

 Westbrook married businessman Kevin Jenkins on 27 December 2001, almost four months after the birth of their daughter on 5 September that year.
 After appearing on I'm a Celebrity...
-Get Me Out of Here! in 2003, Westbrook admitted that she no longer wanted to be a 'celebrity', commenting 'I made a pact with Kevin [that] I would do no more TV work that would take me away from home.
-These days, I live an ordinary life.
-I work occasionally, but I also do the school run and laundry and prepare my family's dinner.'
+Get Me Out of Here! in 2003, Westbrook said that she no longer wanted to be a 'celebrity', commenting, "I made a pact with Kevin [that] I would do no more TV work that would take me away from home."
+In 2014, the couple divorced.
+They had one daughter: Jodie B. Jenkins.

 Health

-In May 2017, Westbrook discussed her mental health on the panel series Loose Women, saying "I have borderline personality disorder, I'm bipolar, [paranoid] schizophrenia, I've got lots of different things".
+In May 2017, Westbrook discussed her mental health on the panel series Loose Women, saying: "I have borderline personality disorder, I'm bipolar, [paranoid] schizophrenia, I've got lots of different things".

 In August 2018, Westbrook underwent treatment for womb cancer after the disease was misdiagnosed.
 A year later, she was given the all-clear.

-In May 2022, she developed septicaemia due to an undisclosed cause and was admitted to an Intensive Care Unit.
+In May 2022, she developed sepsis due to an undisclosed cause and was admitted to an Intensive Care Unit.
 She recovered completely following prompt treatment.